C-Loftus/C-Loftus.github.io/content/writings/talon-pedal.md

       """Pauses a Video Player Using a Keyboard Shortcut""" actions.key("space")

+   def north_held():
+      """Triggered when the pedal is held for five seconds""" actions.user.draft_comment()

 ```

+Because of the fact that we are using an internal state dictionary, our `north` pedal can have multiple actions associated with it depending on the length of the press, the state of other pedals, or any other desired modifier.

 # Custom Hardware

 DanceDanceRevolution is one of the few games I have played that is intended to be played with hands-free-input and still feels natural while doing so.
-By leveraging some of the design decisions used for the game, we can create a foot pedal that is more ergonomic and less likely to cause repetitive strain injury.
+By leveraging some of the design decisions used for the game and building around natural movements, we can create a foot pedal (in reality more like a pad) that is more ergonomic and less likely to cause repetitive strain injury.

 ![My foot pedal that is custom designed to look like a dance dance revolution dance](/image.png)

-Using force-sensitive resistors, we are able to activate the panel with as much movement as we want.
+Using force-sensitive resistors, we are able to activate the press with as much movement as we want.
 We can simply shift our weight onto it and make small movements such as pivoting our ankles or standing on our toes.
 However, we can also make full stomp-like movements, as if we are walking in place.

 These types of movements make the design ideal for use at a standing desk.
 Additionally, since there is no need for ankle hinges and more movement options, there is a lower risk of developing RSI around the ankle or foot (the type of which you might get driving a car for a long period of time).